AJ6CU/benchduino-daughterboards/ESP32-WROOM/Documentation/README.md

 which power is fed to the board *AND* whether in the case where the processor is being powered by USB, the 5V is passed back to the Benchduino motherboard.

+NOTE: Generally it is not recommended to power the processor from USB *and* also via the 5v/3v/Vin power.

 Vin: This pin should generally not be jumpered unless you know what you are doing.
 When jumpered, it provides power to the processor.
 The only problem is that the Benchduino motherboard *does not* provide power to this pin.
 It is left floating.
 So if you want to